databricks/spark-xml/README.md

 # Spark XML Library

-A library for parsing and querying XML data with Apache Spark, for Spark SQL and DataFrames.
+- A library for parsing and querying XML data with Apache Spark, for Spark SQL and DataFrames.
 The structure and test tools are mostly copied from databricks/spark-csv.

+ - This package supports to process format-free XML files in a distributed way, unlike JSON datasource in Spark restricts in-line JSON format.

 ## Requirements